| |

 check the map, and plan your day.
 Since Nairobi Village is located

-the heart of Wild Animal Park, it’s a convenient “base
+the heart of the San Diego Zoo Safari Park, it’s a convenient “base

 camp” you can return to for rest and refreshments.
 Kids love